superfluid-finance/protocol-monorepo/packages/ethereum-contracts/README.md

     });
 ```

-To interact with the protocol, you can should consider to use the
+To interact with the protocol, you should consider to use the
 [`@superfluid-finance/js-sdk`](/packages/js-sdk).
 Here is a quick-start example:

 ```js